Amurrio: San Antón chapel

 This was a meeting place for the ancient councils, as well as a place at which oaths were taken.
 Here, on the 17th January each year, judges, forest keepers and scribes were appointed.
 Alongside, according to old papers, it was the Hospital of San Antón which on occasion afforded shelter to travellers making the pilgrimage to the shrine of St James.
 The picture of St Anthony venerated in the hermitage is by Mauricio Valdivielso, known as the Santero de Payueta.

 Nowadays there is a market held in Sant Antón chapel every Friday.

 Urrutia Tower-House

 Also known as the Palacio de Cejudo, after the name of the family that lived in it, it is next to the parish church and at the side of the old main road; the road which connected the plains of Castile (historical region) with ports on the Bay of Biscay.
 It is a beautiful construction dating from the 16th century, notable for its ashlar work and its clean lines.

 Ugarte Tower-House

 Its construction was ordered in 1728 by Manuel de Ugarte y Orúe Knight of the Order of Santiago, to add his estate.
-This tower-house costed more than sic thousand silver pesos escudos.
+This tower-house costed more than six thousand silver pesos escudos.
 Since 1983, it has been the municipality's cultural centre.